 For children with Attention Deficient/Hyperactivity Disorder (ADHD) or Sensory Processing Disorder, the holidays can be a challenging, overwhelming and overstimulating time – but they don’t have to be.
 Bacharach’s pediatric therapist Pam Modugno, OTR/L offers ways to help these children have a pleasant holiday season.

-- Children with ADHD or Sensory Processing Disorder can have difficulty with bright lights, loud music or noise, crowds and a hectic schedule.
-These can all lead to a child becoming overstimulated or on overload with more activity and sensations than they can handle.
-It may lead to the child having a tantrum or completely shutting down.
+Bright lights, loud music or noise, crowds and a hectic schedule may cause trouble.
+These can cause a child to become overstimulated.
+When there is an excess of activity and more sensations than they can handle, the child may have a tantrum or completely shut down.

-- It is important to have patience and understanding with your child and to be empathetic to their needs.
-If crowds or waiting in lines is difficult for your child, try to avoid shopping with them during the holiday season.
-If your child has difficulty sitting for long car rides, make stops and have movement breaks every couple of hours throughout your trip.
-Always keep a bag of tricks handy to help your child, including items such as: a soft blanket, an iPad, a stuffed animal, fidget toys, coloring activities, music/headphones, snacks, etc.
+It is important to have patience and understanding with your child and to be empathetic to their needs.
+Avoid shopping with them during the holiday season if If your child has difficulty with crowds or long lines.
+If your child will be sitting for long car rides, make stops and have movement breaks every couple of hours throughout your trip.
+Always keep a bag of tricks handy, including: a soft blanket, an iPad, a stuffed animal, fidget toys, coloring activities, music/headphones, and snacks.

 To prevent overstimulation, keep your child’s sleep, food, activity level and rest regulated.
 Exercise can help children who are hyperactive or impulsive.
 Prior to events, have the child perform activities to help calm and organize their sensory system such as: yoga, breathing, jumping, wall pushups and jumping jacks.